Yugo (manga): Yugo the Negotiator volumes

+Novel

+A novelization written by Shinji Makari, depicting the Russia arc in Yugo along with a new story depicting Yugo Beppu's first negotiation, was published by Kodansha under the title Yugo the Negotiator in Russia & India (勇午 交渉人inロシア&インディア, Yugo: Kōshōnin in Roshia & India).
+It was released on May 14, 1999.

 Anime

-First announced in November 2003, a 13-episode anime adaptation titled Yugo the Negotiator (勇午 ～交渉人～, Yuugo: Kōshōnin) was created.
-Produced in two parts, "Pakistan Chapter" (パキスタン編, Pakisutan Hen) and "Russia Chapter" (ロシア編, Roshia Hen), it had two animation studios, two directors, and two writers.
-G&G Direction produced the Pakistan Chapter with Seiji Kishi as director, and Kazuharu Sato as writer.
-Artland produced the Russia Chapter with Shinya Hanai as director and Kenichi Kanemaki as writer.
-It was originally broadcast between February 24, and March 25, 2004, on Kids Station.
-Six DVD volumes were released from May 25, to October 29, 2004, by Ken Media.
+In November 2003, it was announced that a 13-episode anime adaptation titled Yugo the Negotiator (勇午 ～交渉人～, Yūgo: Kōshōnin) would release next February, adapting the manga's first two major story arcs: 1st Negotiation, or Pakistan Chapter (パキスタン編, Pakisutan-hen), comprised the former six episodes; 2nd Negotiation, or Russia Chapter (ロシア編, Roshia-hen), comprised the latter seven episodes.
+G&G Direction produced the 1st Negotiation, with Seiji Kishi as director, Takehiko Matsumoto as character designer, and Kazuharu Sato as writer.
+Artland produced the 2nd Negotiation, with Shinya Hanai as director, Kenichi Imaizumi as character designer, and Kenichi Kanemaki as writer.
+It was originally broadcast on Kids Station from February 25 to May 26, 2004.
+(Note: Yugo the Negotiator aired on Tuesday midnight, effectively Wednesday at 12:00 a.m.
+JST.)
+The opening theme is "Modern Size", and the ending theme is "Kitty", both by Eiichiro Taruki.

+Six DVD volumes were released from May 25 to October 29, 2004, by Ken Media.
 ADV Films licensed the series for a North American release in March 2005, releasing the first volume in both a regular edition and an edition with a box on July 26.
 After releasing the last volume on March 21, 2006, ADV released the complete series in a DVD box set on October 2, 2007, and on March 24, 2009.
 The first three episodes of Yugo the Negotiator were screened at the Barbican Centre on February 26, 2008, in London; Helen McCarthy, an anime expert, did an introduction of the show for the audience.